 If you have received funding from another source or if you intend to apply to other sources for funding to cover any portion of travel or participation in this conference it must be documented in your request.

 For those events involving Tier 2: Academic/Scholastic Organizations, a funding request to the appropriate department must be made first in order to be considered by the SFC for any additional funding.
+Proof of this request may be required.

-Conference funding cannot be used for food unless meals are included in the conference registration fee.
+Conference funding cannot be used for food unless meals are included in the conference registration fee and is inseparable.

 Any RSOs requiring uniforms may only be allocated funds for such items once every three years.
 It will be left to the discretion of the SFC if apparel requests constitute a uniform.
 Exceptions may be given to Lancer Productions, Longwood Ambassadors, the Student Government Association (including both the Judicial and Honor Boards), Student Educators for Active Leadership (SEAL), and WMLU Remotes (excluding the rest of the station).